 Always keep in mind your return on investment.
 Sometimes it doesn’t make a lot of business sense to invest hundreds of man-hours into honing and tweaking your Magento MySQL config.
 If you can gain the same performance improvement from expanding your hardware setup, do it.

 Take into account both the time and cost of implementation when you make this business decision.
 Throwing more money at the problem might not be the most elegant solution but if it’s the most cost-effective, it’s a great alternative.

 Want to know how we deal with slow Magento MySQL performance?
-Let’s look at your store together and discuss how our team can speed it up.
+With our Magento speed optimization services, your store will be as swift as an arrow!
+Let’s look at your website together and discuss how our team can speed it up.